SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 ### Requiring authentication on a specific method

-You can use the `@RequireAuthentication` decorator on a single method to annotate that the method is gated behind the specified authentication scheme.
+You can use the `@RequireAuthentication` decorator on a single method to annotate that the method is gated behind the specified security scheme.

 The first argument to the decorator can either be a string specifying the name of the authenticator, or for convienence it may be the constructor of an authenticator class.
 In the case of the latter, the authenticator class must still be passed as a controller to `createOpenAPIFromControllers`, or an error will be thrown when building the spec.